datEnthusiast/food-classification-network/README.md

 - Download the data either directly from the site or use the Kaggle API.

+- run data formatting script to create a structured training set directory with unique label named subdirectories containing examples of that class.

 ```
 # make virtual environment
 python3 -m venv env